Climact/can-pypsa-eur/doc/index_txt.rst

 PAC scenario modelling 2.0 for CAN Europe
 =============================

-This version of PyPSA-Eur is an extended version designed by Climact for the *Climate Action Network Europe* (CAN Europe) in the context of the *PAC scenario modelling 2.0* (see :ref:`PAC scenario modelling 2.0 for CAN Europe<Overview>` for further details).
+This version of PyPSA-Eur is an extended version designed by Climact for the *Climate Action Network Europe* (CAN Europe) in the context of the *PAC scenario modelling 2.0* (see :ref:`PAC scenario modelling 2.0 for CAN Europe<can_overview>` for further details).

-.. seealso:: Detailed chapter about modifications made by Climact : :ref:`PAC scenario modelling 2.0 for CAN Europe<Overview>`
+.. seealso:: Detailed chapter about modifications made by Climact : :ref:`PAC scenario modelling 2.0 for CAN Europe<can_overview>`

 Electricity System
 ==================